wiseman-timelord/CleanCode-Py/README.md

 ### Status
 Release.
 The release version of this program is working almost as intended, however, the source version of the program is being converted and rebranded to CodeClean-Py.
 Most of it is done, next steps are...
 - Test & as required update, cleaning and commenting, for scripts.
-- Test & as required update, Clean Ansii Codes From Logs.
 - Test & as required updated, identification/insertion of entry point comment.
+- Clean Ansii Codes From Logs works, but check again after completing scripts.
 - Update documentation on GitHub below.
 - Use, completed code and improvements, to update powershell version.